john-yohan-park/Craigslist_Scraper/README.md

 # National_Craigslist

 Have you ever searched online for *that one item* but haven't been able to find it?
 What if it was possible for you to search for that item *nationwide* and have a good deal while you're at it?
-That's where *National Craigslist* comes in handy :)
+That's where *National Craigslist* comes in.

 ## Introduction
 Searches Craigslist nationwide to see if someone is selling the item you're looking for